New York City/Zoom classes

 Endings: Finding the effective ending.
 The “whammy" ending.
 The “internal change" ending.
 The “non-ending" ending.

-Breaking the Mold: The flexibility of the short story form.
+Breaking Free: The flexibility of the short story form.
 Various ways to break the mold of the conventional short story.

 The Process: Wisdom from masters on habits and writing craft.